-Dark green was the spot ’mid the brown mountain heather,
+Dark green was that spot ’mid the brown mountain-heather,

 Like the corpse of an outcast abandon’d to weather,

-For faithful in death his mute fav’rite attended,
+For, faithful in death, his mute favourite attended,

-And chas’d the hill fox and the raven away.
+And chased the hill-fox and the raven away.

 The combination of rugged landscape and noble sentiment inspired Edwin Landseer, who produced a remarkable painting in which the forlorn Foxie gazes tenderly at the motionless features of his beloved master.

-A second curious fact about Jesse’s story is that he lifted it, pretty well word for word, from another written source.
+A second curious fact about Jesse’s story is that he lifted it from another written source, pretty well word for word.
 That source is a work by William Youatt, published in 1839, with the sonorous title The Obligation and Extent of Humanity to Brutes, Principally Considered with Reference to the Domesticated Animals.
 Youatt is an interesting man.
 He was a veterinary surgeon who not only excelled as a practitioner but also argued for important changes to the scope and structure of the profession.
 He was a prolific writer, and, though not everyone agreed with his views on the management of animals, his general contribution to the development of the science did not go unnoticed.

 amongst other eccentric provisions in his will, left three shillings per week for the maintenance of a favourite little dog, with an express desire, that on the day of his interment it might be clothed with a sable mantle, and attend his remains as one of the chief mourners, which was accordingly done with the greatest pomp and solemnity.

 So let the main story begin!
 The setting is the church of St Olave in Tooley Street in Southwark, and the cast of characters consists quite simply of a dog and its beloved master.
 Sadly, the master does not have a name.
-Actually, in Taylor’s original narrative, the dog has neither a name nor a breed, although Youatt thought it might have been a cur.
+In fact in Taylor’s original narrative the dog has neither a name nor a breed, although Youatt thought it might have been a cur.
 More often than not, of course, to call a dog a cur is simply to insult it, but Youatt knew better.
-A cur, he pointed out, is a sheep-dog crossed with a terrier.
+A cur, he pointed out, is a sheepdog crossed with a terrier.

 Now, the churchyard belonging to St Olave’s was as dilapidated as the building itself, so much so that a small hole had appeared that led down into the crypt.
 The hole was hard of access, for it ran through rough stonework, but still large enough to admit a small and determined creature, such as a dog.
 And there was a dog who did just that, worming his way through the gap in the stone and into the underground vault.
 He was a mournful dog, for his beloved master had died, and in all the time that his master had lain dead he had been visiting those subterranean ruins, snuffling sadly through the dark until instinct told him that he had found the coffin wherein lay the object of his love.

 At this point in his narrative Taylor penned a magnificent account of the heartbroken dog.
-He shunned all contact with other dogs, avoided the company of humans, and only emerged from his gloomy cavern in the churchyard to satisfy a natural craving for food.
+He shunned all contact with other dogs and avoided the company of humans, only emerging from his gloomy cavern in the churchyard to satisfy a natural craving for food.
 By this craving he was inevitably driven up into the daylight:

 But where did he get his food?
 Neither Youatt nor Jesse could explain how the dog fed himself for the two or three months following the funeral of his master, on which sombre occasion he had made his first descent down into the vault, where there was no obvious source of sustenance.
 However, in due course he attracted the attention of a gentleman who had his home opposite the churchyard.
-The gentleman, having observed the dog making his lonely excursions down to his master’s Stygian abode, felt pity, and ordered his servant to put food out for the faithful mourner, which the servant did, frequently.
+Having observed the dog making his lonely excursions down to his master’s Stygian abode, the gentleman felt pity and ordered his servant to put food out for the faithful mourner, which the servant did, frequently.

 How did the unhappy dog respond to such kindness?
 Although he did not always take what was on offer, he did on occasion, with a melancholy air that the gentleman would never forget.
 And